 47. The Birmingham Daily Gazette, 8 November 1918, p2 under ‘WAITING FOR THE EVENT’; and the Western Times (Exeter), 8 November 1918, p12 under ‘ARMISTICE RUMOUR’.

-50. The Rev. Edgar Reeves, vicar of Little Walsingham (North Norfolk), appeared at the local Petty Sessions court of law on Monday 4 November to face two charges under the Defence of the Realm Act: first, that he allowed the lights in his church to show through “unscreened” windows, and an “unshaded” light to be placed outside on the church steps; and second, that he allowed the church bells to be rung during the evening, and the church clock to strike “throughout the night”.
-The offences had occurred on Sunday 13 October.
-The church lights would obviously have been visible to German aviators; and it was considered that the sound of the bells and clock could have been “audible at such a distance [and] capable of serving as a guide for hostile aircraft”.
+50. The Rev. Edgar Reeves, vicar of Little Walsingham (North Norfolk), appeared at the local Petty Sessions court of law on Monday 4 November to face two charges under the Defence of the Realm Act: first, that he allowed the lights in his church to show through “unscreened” windows and an “unshaded” light to be outside on the church steps; and second, that he allowed the church bells to be rung during the evening, and the church clock to strike “throughout the night”.
+The offences were committed on Sunday 13 October.
+The church lights would obviously have been visible to German aviators; and the sound of the bells and clock could have been “audible at such a distance [and] capable of serving as a guide for hostile aircraft”.
 The local postmistress had given the vicar the news that Germany had accepted President Woodrow Wilson’s conditions for peace (the Fourteen Points), which he thought signified that the war was over and DORA Regulations no longer applied.
-The court fined him a total of 28 shillings (£1,8 shillings, the equivalent of around £68 in 2025 values according to the Bank of England Inflation Calculator).
+The court fined him a total of 28 shillings – £1 and 8 shillings, the equivalent of around £68 in 2025 values (Bank of England Inflation Calculator).
 From the Norfolk Chronicle, Friday, November 8, 1918, p3, under ‘PREMATURE PEACE REJOICINGS.
 NORFOLK VICAR FINED’.
-The Eastern Daily Press featured the vicar’s case in its 10 November 2018 issue under “‘People poured into the streets decked with flags’: From Beccles to Thetford – how your town celebrated the 1918 armistice.”
+The vicar’s case is in the Eastern Daily Press of 10 November 2018, under “‘People poured into the streets decked with flags’: From Beccles to Thetford – how your town celebrated the 1918 armistice.”
 (Available online.)

 Image Copyright Statements of Newspapers Cited